rwalsh7231/ComputerVisionFinalProject/README.md

 ## Details of Files

+### Emulated Controller.ipynb

+This is the main file for our system, it is here where you can experience and use the systems we created.
+It supports activities for both using the model as intended or just demonstrating its functionality with an example dataset

 ### Data Gather.py

 This is the file we used to generate our main dataset in the HandData folder.
 Simply put, the program is designed to take a series of photos of an individual's hands (aided by the mediapipe package).